marysia/spotify-shuffle/README.md

 I don't want that.

-Through GitHub Actions, this repository is creates a new list of 150 songs **randomly** chosen from my Liked Songs.
+Through GitHub Actions, this repository updates an existing playlist daily with 150 songs **randomly** chosen from my Liked Songs.

 Want to set this up yourself?
 Read Setup for this repo to get the correct credentials and run it locally.
 Read GITHUB_ACTIONS_SETUP.md to see how to set up GitHub Actions to do this automatically.